WritingMay 2026

 1

 A different version of the same cart admits the work.
 The stepper replaces its glyph with a spinner the moment it is pressed.
 The removed row slides out instead of vanishing.
 None of the latency has changed, but the cart is now in the conversation.
-It says “I'm working on it.”
-Slower in real time.
-Faster in felt time.
+It says “I'm working on it” — slower on the wire, faster in the head.

 Fig. 02The cart admits the work